-He has serviced various clients over his more than 30 year tenure with the firm including Telekom Networks Malawi Limited and ADMARC Limited.
-Nkondola is a generalist and is often called upon to advise on Tax assignments and serves as a Tax Partner on accounts in addition to leading our Deloitte business in the region.
+He has serviced various clients over his more-than-30-year tenure with the firm, including Telekom Networks Malawi Limited and ADMARC Limited.
+He is a generalist and is often called upon to advise on tax assignments and serves as a Tax Partner on accounts in addition to leading our Deloitte business in the Central Africa region.

 Nkondola currently serves the Africa Board as a Central Africa representative.

 FCA, CPA(T)-PP, CPA(K), BSc (Hons)(London)

 I stand for integrity and excellence in everything I do and a commitment to making an impact that matters to those around me.

 My goals are to drive quality client service delivery, empower and grow our client service teams and work towards a Deloitte Africa that thrives on our diversity while making a meaningful contribution to our communities.

 Eshak is the Managing Partner of the Tanzania office, as well as an Audit Partner.
 He has over 25 years’ experience in serving a diverse clientele in Kenya, Tanzania and the UK, with extensive experience in accounting and assurance work as a result of his responsibility for a wide variety of clients.